The Valuation Business Steps to Determine the Value of a Company

 3. Market (market-based) approach

 The valuation analyst should select and use the appropriate valuation approaches and methods for the valuation engagement.
 Typically, discounted cash flow analysis and comparable market value are always used.
 Often incorporating multiple approaches and providing reasons for the selection.
+The market-based approach can also consider future cash flows to assess a company’s current market value.
 Please read what is a multiple of earnings in a business valuation report.

 Generate a Draft Report